aggronerd/passenger-ruby/README.md

 	RUN chown -R www-data:www-data /opt/ssl
 	RUN chmod -R 700 /opt/ssl

+#### Adding certificate chain

+On top of being able to add private and public certificates you can add a chain file.
+In your Dockerfile adding the following.

+	# Before this step add the file to the container
+	ENV SSL_CERT_CHAIN_FILE="/opt/ssl/my_chain_file"

+It is recommended not to include private certificates in your container.
+You could use your own version of the entrypoint.sh script which fetches the appropiate certificates from a secure service then pass in the environmental variables before calling apache.

 ## Building

 Build for all the Ruby versions in RUBIES: